Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 (Image credit: Samsung)

-A five-burner cooktop would be right if you cook for many people or love to get plenty of good food ready.
-However, if you don’t use that many pans, four burners could easily do the job – typically for less money.
-Frequently, good-quality electric cooktops have double- or triple-burner cooktops, meaning rings-within-rings of elements that heat up as needed when you set the controls.
-These work well to fit the pan you use on that particular burner.
+Number of burners: If you cook for a lot of people or like to make lots of good food, you'd want a five-burner cooktop.
+However, if you don't cook with that many pans, four burners could do the job - typically for less.
+Good electric cooktops usually have double- and triple-burners, meaning rings within rings that heat up when the controls are set.
+These work well for the pan you're using.

 GE Profile PP9036SJSS Electric Cooktop